In brief:

 What are the OFAC check requirements and regulations?

-OFAC itself doesn’t actually have specific legal or regulatory requirements when it comes to running an OFAC sanctions check, according to their website.
+OFAC itself doesn’t actually have specific legal or regulatory requirements when it comes to running an OFAC sanctions check, but they do have a set of basic guidelines to help businesses understand when an OFAC check should be conducted.
 However, by not running a check, an entity risks breaking the laws related to OFAC by either:

 The civil and/or criminal penalties for doing either of these things are very substantial.
 Fines can range from thousands to millions (or even billions) of dollars, and violators can face years – or even decades – of jail time.